 #4 Plan for Leftovers

-#5 Plan your Budget
+#5 Plan and stick to your Budget

 - 1 lb Brown Rice